 The Ordinary lactic acid serums are formulated to exfoliate the skin with lactic acid.
 Lactic acid is an alpha hydroxy acid that breaks down the bonds between dead skin cells and lifts them away, revealing new, fresh skin underneath.

-The Ordinary Lactic Acid 10% + HA is a stronger 10% lactic acid serum, while The Ordinary Lactic Acid 5% + HA is gentler with a 5% concentration of lactic acid.
 Both serums contain hyaluronic acid in the form of sodium hyaluronate crosspolymer (see description below).
 Hyaluronic acid is a humectant that attracts and holds water in the skin, resulting in a plumping effect.

 The Ordinary lactic acid serums are fragrance-free, vegan, cruelty-free, and formulated at a pH between 3.60 and 3.80.
 This acidic pH is necessary for lactic acid to work effectively.